evan-erdos/trail-of-cthulhu/story/act-0/index.md

-The **[Players][]** are studying late antiquity Roman ruins in Northern Africa, under the tutelage of **[Professor Cameron Trenton Birchwell][birchwell]**, an academic doctor, sent to the area to diagnose a rash of sleep disturbances, reported by many local tribes.
+The **[Players][]** are studying late antiquity Roman ruins in Northern Africa, under the tutelage of **[Professor Cameron Trenton Birchwell][birchwell]**, purported to be more of an academic than a doctor, who was sent to the area to diagnose a rash of sleep disturbances, reported by many local tribes.
 Shortly into the expedition, the **[Professor][]** begins to act erratically.
 A fire breaks out at their lab, and the **[Players][]** are left to pick up the pieces.